OpenMined/carioca/packages/generator/templates/main/README.md

 Here's a relatively exhaustive list of opinions that carioca has about your build process:

+- You must have all your server logic (if you're running SSR) in its own folder.
+This allows Webpack to detect when an update is for the server and when it's for the client (and therefore, which server to restart).
 - You must use **React** and **React Router**, although technically it's fine if you only have a single route and don't use any React Router code yourself.
 - You must use **Jest** for testing, we also provide **react-test-renderer** behind the scenes.
 We also support [overriding the default Jest configuration](#custom-configuration-files).
 - You must use **Prettier** for style enforcement and **ESLint** for enforcement of best-practices, although you may [override the configuration of both](#custom-configuration-files).